 Mayan – Kekchi and Mopan

 The Maya lived on this land for thousands of years – and still do.
-Many people think of the famous ancient Maya sites and carvings but the Maya are still very much a part of Belize today.
-There are many villages, especially in southern Belize, where Mayan languages are very actively spoken.
-You can read more about the Kekchi language and people here and the Mopan language here.
+So these languages – or a version of these languages – are the native language of Belize.
+Many people think of the famous ancient Maya sites and carvings, but the Maya people are still very much a part of Belize today.

 I first heard Kekchi being spoken in the marketplace in the southern Toledo district.